dhansel/PaperTapeReader/README.md

 The two paper guides you can see in the picture at the top of the page are useful when running at lower speeds where motor power regulates up and down.
-They introduce some drag that stops the tape from unspooling too fast (due to momentum) when the motor regulates down.
-They are not needed when only running at full speed.
+They introduce some drag that stops the tape from flapping around when the motor regulates down.
+They are not needed when running at full speed.